dotkernel/api-documentation/docs/book/v5/core-features/error-reporting.md

 # Error reporting endpoint

 The error reporting endpoint was designed to allow the **frontend developers** of your API to report any bugs they encounter in a secure way that is fully under your control.
+To prevent unauthorized usage, the endpoint is protected by a token in the request's header.

 ## Example case usage